znuny/manual/source/releases/installupdate/update/update-7.0.rst

 Please note that your current system needs to be a:

-- ((OTRS)) Community Edition 6.0.x,
-- OTRS 6.0.x or
-- Znuny LTS 6.0.x
+- Znuny LTS 6.5.x

 to perform the update.
-We do not support direct updates from  any version of OTRS or ((OTRS)) Community Edition before 6.0.
+We do not support direct updates from any version of Znuny LTS 6.5.

 Preparations
 ~~~~~~~~~~~~